 - Understanding Asia is crucial for issues relating to international security.

-If you are not so sure about majoring in one of these languages, but would like to add an East Asian perspective on your career, you may wish to minor in Chinese, Japanese, or Korean, and enroll in Chinese, Japanese, or Korean minor programs.
+Students who aren't sure about majoring in one of these languages, but would like to add an East Asian perspective should minor in Chinese, Japanese, or Korean, and enroll in Chinese, Japanese, or Korean minor programs.
 Consider also enrolling in the Asian Studies Certificate Program.
-Since we are a small department, we can offer what many larger departments cannot—a good deal of personal advising.

-To gain firsthand exposure to this part of the world, you will have a good chance of obtaining financial assistance from Pitt.
-Every year, more than a dozen of our students receive financial assistance to study in Asia.
+To gain firsthand exposure to East Asia, EALL students will have a good chance of obtaining financial assistance.
+Every year, more than a dozen students receive financial assistance to study in Asia.
 You may also apply for internship positions in Asia or in companies in the United States where you can use the skills and knowledge you will acquire in our department.